mui/material-ui/docs/data/material/components/progress/progress.md

 ## Experimental APIs

-### Material You version
+### Material 3 version

-The default Material UI Progress components follows the Material Design 2 specs.
+The default Material UI Progress components follow the Material Design 2 specs.
-To get the Material You ([Material Design 3](https://m3.material.io/)) version, use the new experimental `@mui/material-next` package:
+To get the [Material 3](https://m3.material.io/) version, use the new experimental `@mui/material-next` package.
+Visit the [Material 3 Components](/material-ui/guides/material-3-components/) guide for instructions on how to do so.

 ```js
 import CircularProgress from '@mui/material-next/CircularProgress';